 - Assault and battery

-- Sexual assault and abuse.
+- Sexual assault or abuse.

-When Should I File a Personal Injury Claim?
+When Should I File A Personal Injury Claim?

 You should have the freedom to focus on your recovery, rather than rushing back to work or skipping medical treatment because of a mounting pile of bills.
 Skimping on treatment could leave you with permanent disabilities that cause pain and limit your abilities for the rest of your life.